How to: Research proposal

 (1) Before you apply

 It is not mandatory that you contact potential supervisor(s) of your project, but you may do so.
-Please pick potential supervisors for the current application year from the faculty list in the drop-down menu provided by the online application tool.
-You will also find their names listed on our website under http://www.mind-and-brain.de/doctoral-program/application/faculty-available-for-supervision/
+You will find their names and research interests listed on our website under People.

 If you wish to contact them but do not know them you should